Paint and Collage: Layering ContentWorkshop with Holly Roberts

-Holly is simply a masterful artist but also master instructor.
-Using acrylic paints in concert with photos, drawings and prints you will follow Holly on a journey of found and created images into new and intriguing statements.
-Learning how to achieve excellent collage adhesion, different transfer processes and compositional layering you will discover the magic of Holly’s story telling and spiritual aesthetic with your won voice.
+Holly is truly a masterful artist but also master instructor.
+Using acrylic paints in concert with photos, transfers, drawings and prints you will follow Holly on a journey of meaning through found and created images.
+Skills taught include learning how to achieve excellent collage adhesion, different transfer processes in service of compositional layering.
+You will discover the magic of Holly’s story telling and spiritual aesthetic using your own voice.

 Holly works intuitively, painting abstractions on panels before applying her signature photo fragments.
-She uses muted colors of paint and black-and-white photographs to create images that are filled with humor, irony and mythology.
+She uses muted colors of paint, black-and-white and color photographs to create images that are filled with humor, irony and mythology.
 Her metamorphic beings illustrate archetypal emotions and dream states.
 Her subject matter has expanded from introspective to a wider worldview, touching on religion, technology and the environment.
 Robert’s art is bold, a bit brash and almost always irreverent.
 Her work can be found on her website: www.hollyrobertsstudio.com.

 TSA travel restrictions and added baggage fees make bringing some of your personal art tools and materials challenging.
 Reducing what you need to bring is an important part of making your workshop experience pleasant.
 In that effort MakingArtSafely’s studio will have at least the following on hand:

 Emulsion transfer materials (Ink jet transparency transfers)